-Hook-Carter Property
+Hook-Carter Uranium Project

-Hook-Carter until recently consisted of 82 mineral claims owned 80% by Denison Mines Corp. and 20% by the Company subject to the terms of the definitive agreement with Denison completed on November 4, 2016 (see below) as well as certain royalties.
-On June 19, 2019, 79 of the smaller mineral claims were amalgamated into three large claims.
-Hook-Carter now consists of six claims totalling 24,262 hectares (59,953 acres).
+The Hook-Carter Uranium Project ("Hook-Carter") consists of six claims totalling 24,262 hectares (59,953 acres) owned 80% by Denison Mines Corp. ("Denison") and 20% by the Company subject to the terms of the definitive agreement with Denison completed on November 4, 2016 (see below), and is subject to certain royalties held by underlying vendors.